TreasureProject/tdk-js/examples/connect-react/README.md

-# TDK React - Treasure Connect Example
+# Treasure Connect - React Example

 Example showing how React-based front-ends can interact with the Treasure Development Kit's Treasure Connect feature, powering login flows and account abstraction.